CityofSantaMonica/mds-provider-services/initdb/README.md

 # initdb

-Initialize an MDS `provider` database in a Postgres database server.
+Initialize a MDS `provider` database in a Postgres database server.

 ## Configuration